MailEnable

 • Support for multiple email protocols, including SMTP, POP3, and IMAP

-• Integrated calendar and contact management
+• Web-based email client with calendar and contact management

 Installation Guide